HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process-updates.md

 Currently, very few RFC authors assign themselves the RFC PR in Github.
 This means that folks glancing though the current open RFCs must open the RFC to see who is driving it.
 Furthermore, it makes it difficult to filter by author.

-Additionally, the status of the RFCs is maintained by tags rather than by a Zenhub column making the backlog of each type of RFC making it more difficult to see at a glance.
+Additionally, the status of the RFCs is maintained by labels rather than by a Zenhub column making the backlog of each type of RFC making it more difficult to see at a glance.

 We propose to explicitly request that authors claim their RFCs by assigning themselves as authors in Github.

-Additionally we propose setting up a custom Zenhub board with columns for each RFC state while maintaining tags to indicate the disposition at the terminal (closed) state.
+Additionally we propose setting up a custom Zenhub board with columns for each RFC state while maintaining labels to indicate the disposition at the terminal (closed) state.

 ### Unresolved Questions